 The tools that developers love and hate

 There aren’t many surprises here, as much of the top ranking languages, frameworks, and tools remained the same in 2020.
 One upset, however, comes in the decreasing popularity of Python, which dropped to third in the rankings for most popular language behind top-ranked Rust (now in its fifth year as leader) and newly minted second place TypeScript, which pushed Python down a spot.

-VBA, Objective C, and Perl are the most hated languages, which Stack Overflow notes are currently highly used, but the developers coding with the nave "no interest in continuing to do so."
+VBA, Objective C, and Perl are the most hated languages, which Stack Overflow notes are currently highly used, but the developers coding with them have “no interest in continuing to do so.”